Alfresco/alfresco-ansible-deployment/README.md

 package we have installed.
 The default virtual environment is created in our working directory.
 You may want to visit: <https://pipenv.pypa.io/en/latest/>

-> NOTE: Pipenv does not install packages globally but to virtual environment
+> NOTE: Pipenv does not install packages globally but into a virtual environment

-## Basic pipenv commands and usage for developers
+## Basic pipenv usage

 Pipenv comes with bunch of commands, but the most important are highlighted
 below: The command with flag --dev installs packages from Pipfile needed for